FAQs

 Who is the CARO?

-Bruce E. Jarrell, MD, FACS, Executive Vice President, Provost, and Dean of the Graduate School
+Bruce E. Jarrell, MD, FACS, Executive Vice President, Provost, and Dean of the School of Graduate Studies

 Who is the Youth Activity Coordinator (YAC)?

-Erin Golembewski, PhD, Senior Associate Dean, Graduate School
+Erin Golembewski, PhD, Senior Associate Dean, the School of Graduate Studies

 What are Youth Activity Guidelines?